 Income-Based Repayment (IBR): IBR is a federal repayment plan that allows you to make payments based on your income and family size.
 Payments are set for 12 months, and you must certify your income annually to stay on the program.
 Any balance remaining after 25 years on IBR will be forgiven.
 This forgiven balance may be subject to income taxes.

 Pay As You Earn: Similar to IBR, Pay As You Earn is a federal repayment plan that allows you to make reduced payments based on income.
 Only certain newer borrowers will qualify for Pay As You Earn.
 You must also certify your income annually.
 Any balance remaining after 20 years on Pay As You Earn is forgiven; the forgiven balance may be subject to income taxes.

 Public Service Loan Forgiveness: This program provides an opportunity for you to get out of debt within ten years if you work in a public service job.
 You must meet a specific set of criteria to qualify.
 You can learn more details here.

 MYTH: If I qualify for loan forgiveness, my student loan debt will immediately disappear.

-FACT: Most borrowers who qualify for federal student loan forgiveness still have to pay back a portion of their debt –from 10 to 25 years’ worth – after which the remaining balance is forgiven.
-However, these programs are designed to keep your payments affordable.
+FACT: Most borrowers who qualify for federal student loan forgiveness still have to pay back a portion of their debt – from 10 to 25 years’ worth – after which the the federal government ‘forgives’ the remaining balance.
+However, these programs will keep your payments affordable.